 Extract: Living without the Dead – Loss and Redemption in a Jungle Cosmos by Piers Vitebsky, HarperCollins Publishers India, 2018

-The archaeological ruins dated somewhere around 500 BCE were the epicentre of intense mortuary activities before South India’s earliest recorded history, with shamanic practices, something one can experience and draw analogy from by studying modern tribal practices in Eastern India, such as the Lanjia Saoras.
+The archaeological ruins dated somewhere around 500 BCE were the epicentre of intense mortuary activities before South India’s earliest recorded history, with shamanic practices, something one can experience and draw an analogy from by studying modern tribal practices in Eastern India, such as the Lanjia Saoras.

 Hire Benekal is a large megalithic site.
-Local villagers call it Moriyara Mane, which translates to ‘the houses of dwarfs’ built long ago by the Moriyars, a dwarfish race endowed with super human strength allowing them to heft the heavy slabs with ease.
+Local villagers call it Moriyara Mane, which translates to ‘the houses of dwarfs’ built long ago by the Moriyars, a dwarfish race endowed with superhuman strength allowing them to heft the heavy slabs with ease.

 When we approached the hill, an ASI board and information panels welcomed us describing what is megalithic in the context of South India in general and Hire Benekal in particular.

 The information panel says: ‘The dolmens here were built along the contour of a hill.
-Locals believe they were dwellings of strong dwarf like people, who lived here thousands of years ago.
+Locals believe they were dwellings of strong dwarf-like people, who lived here thousands of years ago.
 Although these rows of port-holed dolmens do resemble houses with windows, they were actually constructed as burials and memorials for dead people…Archaeologists conducting trial excavations here in 2001 found charred animal bones and various types of pottery’.

 From here the trail starts ascending and descending through small and large boulders in zigzag tracks.
-After 500 m of walking we came across a painted rock shelter with hunting scenes as a recurring theme.
-Many paintings show people carrying spears, axes, bows or lances, while hunting deer, tiger and antelope.
+After 500 m of walking, we came across a painted rock shelter with hunting scenes as a recurring theme.
+Many paintings show people carrying spears, axes, bows or lances while hunting deer, tiger and antelope.
 Dancing is yet another important theme, which probably had some relationship with elaborate mortuary practices and shamanism as we see in Saora paintings.
 Archaeologists believe that the ones showing horses are from the Megalithic Period and those showing only cattle may belong to the Neolithic Period.

-A few hundred metres further up the hill we encountered a large semi-spherical boulder, resembling a half cut orange or lemon.
+A few hundred meters further up the hill we encountered a large semi-spherical boulder, resembling a half cut orange or lemon.
 Called Nagara Gund, the locals still beat this stone kettledrum during one of their annual festivals.
 Archaeologists believe that in the past, its function was similar, a rock gong that was a part of Hire Benekal’s megalithic ritual paraphernalia.
 When beaten, the sound could allegedly be heard for many kilometres.

-Further uphill, may be another 500 m, we encountered stone houses of small size, packed all along with stone blocks leaving only a small opening.
+Further uphill, maybe another 500 m, we encountered stone houses of small size, packed all along with stone blocks leaving only a small opening.
 Their small size and isolated distribution may indicate the social hierarchy at the site and perhaps they belong to the people of lower strata.
 As we moved further east, the landscape unfolded with a spectacular sight of scattered large dolmens erected in a wide clearing.
 From the distance what looked like card houses were actually granite slabs, within which a grown up man could stand erect.

 Hire Benekal was largely unknown after the Megalithic Culture declined from the region.
-Despite its close proximity to Hampi, Vijayangara’s sprawling capital, there was no sign of human activity here.
+Despite its close proximity to Hampi, Vijayanagara’s sprawling capital, there was no sign of human activity here.
 A renewed interest in megalithic culture in the early part of the 19th century led to many excavations across South India.
 It was around this time that Philip Meadow Taylor, an early expert on Indian heritage, discovered and wrote about megalithic culture in the Journal of the Royal Asiatic Society in 1835.

 Hire Benekal was however excavated for the first time in 1975 by archaeologist A Sundara.
 He recorded around 300 megaliths of great variety such as dolmens, stone circles, menhirs, cist burials and boulder enclosures.

 Another interesting feature of Hire Benekal is that most of the large monuments are near a central water reservoir at the top of the hill.
 Though this is a quarrying site, the reservoir looked like it was hewned specifically as a tank rather than for mining.
-According to Andrew Bauer, an archaeologist from the University of Illinois, in the semi arid landscape water harvesting was essential to survival for both people and their animal herds during the Iron Age.
-Building commemorative monuments near the water source was probably a way of establishing connection with these important places.
+According to Andrew Bauer, an archaeologist from the University of Illinois, in the semi-arid landscape water harvesting was essential to survival for both people and their animal herds during the Iron Age.
+Building commemorative monuments near the water source was probably a way of establishing a connection with these important places.
 Another likely reason could be the requirement of water for performing burial rituals.